-- 3. List B sets out, pursuant to Article 9.9 (Reservations and Non- Conforming Measures), Sri Lanka's measures that do not conform to the obligations under: - (a) Article 9.3 (National Treatment); - (b) Article 9.4 (Most-Favoured-Nation Treatment); - (c) Article 9.7 (Performance Requirements); or - (d) Article 9.8 (Senior Management and Board of Directors). - 4.
-List A and List B pursuant to Article 9.9 (Reservations and Non- Conforming Measures) follow the negative list with two-list approach as follows: - (a) List A sets out commitments in relation to existing non- conforming measures.
-Paragraph 1 of Article 9.9 (Reservations and Non- Conforming Measures) applies to this List only; and - (b) List B sets out policy flexibility in relation to measures in sectors, subsectors, and activities. - 5.
-Each entry in List B sets out the following elements, where applicable: - (a) Sector refers to the sector or sectors for which an entry is made; - (b) Subsector refers to the specific industries, products, and activities for which the entry is made; - (c) Industry Classification refers to the activity covered by the entry, according to the International Standard Industrial Classification (ISIC) Revision 4.
+- 4. List A and List B, pursuant to Article 9.9 (Reservations and Non-Conforming Measures), follow the negative list with two-list approach as follows: - (a) List A sets out commitments in relation to existing non-conforming measures.
+Paragraph 1 of Article 9.9 (Reservations and Non-Conforming Measures) applies to this List only; and - (b) List B sets out policy flexibility in relation to measures in sectors, subsectors, and activities. - 5.
+Sri Lanka may add, withdraw or modify any of its reservations as set out in List A for a period of 24 months from the date of entry into force of this Agreement, provided that relevant non-conforming measure is in existence as of that date.
+Any such addition, withdrawal or modification will be notified to Thailand, including the relevant laws and regulations.
+Such reservation shall be deemed to be part of this Schedule upon such notification. - 6.
+Each entry in List A shall set out the following elements, where applicable: - (a) Sector refers to sector or sectors for which an entry is made; - (b) Subsector refers to specific industries, products, and activities for which an entry is made; - (c) Industry Classification refers to the activities covered by the entry according to the International Standard Industrial Classification (ISIC) Revision 4.